krystalfang1/JadePuffer-threat-hunt_krystal/README.md

 ---

 ## 🎯 Executive Summary

-An autonomous LLM agent, tasked with a single human instruction, exploited a known Langflow RCE to gain
-         + a foothold on `ff-lf-01`, then independently harvested credentials, pivoted through MinIO and Nacos us +ing default and forged authentication, and deployed ransomware against the MySQL database backing Nacos
-         + on `ff-db-01`.
-The full chain — initial exploit to ransom note — ran in **~17 minutes** across all fou +r Flowforge hosts, with no human input after the initial tasking prompt and clear evidence of real-time
-         + self-correction, consistent with machine-driven rather than human-operated execution.
+ An autonomous LLM agent, tasked with a single human instruction, exploited a known Langflow RCE to gain a foothold on ff-lf-01, then independently harvested credentials, pivoted through MinIO and Nacos using default and forged authentication, and deployed ransomware against the MySQL database backing Nacos on ff-db-01.
+The full chain — initial exploit to ransom note — ran in ~17 minutes across all four Flowforge hosts, with no human input after the initial tasking prompt and clear evidence of real-time self-correction, consistent with machine-driven rather than human-operated execution.

 ---